-If you believe you may have been exposed to HIV - for example, in the event of a sexual assault, as a result of an accident, criminal assault or security incident, or while giving first aid to an injured person who might be infected** and you know that you are HIV-negative, you should contact the PEP Kit custodian at your duty station.
-If you don't know who has been appointed to this important task, here are ways you can find out:
+If you believe you may have been exposed to HIV, as a result of an occupational exposure, sexual assault, criminal assault or security incident, or while giving first aid to an injured person who might be infected, contact the PEP Kit custodian at your duty station.
+You can get the information and location of PEP Custodian in your duty station from;

-- contact the UN Medical Services if one exists at your duty station
+- The UN Medical Services if one exists at your duty station

 If you are living with HIV you should not take the antiretroviral medication in the PEP Kit, as it might harm you by increasing the risk of developing resistance towards these medications and therefore reducing future therapeutic options, when you need them.
 If you were the target of a sexual assault, and are female, you may want to follow the procedures for emergency contraception.

-Ideally, prophylaxis (taking the antiretroviral medication) should be started within 1 to 2 hours - but certainly no later than 72 hours - after possible HIV exposure.
-Data suggests that the earlier the treatment is commenced, the greater the likelihood of success.
 It is a good idea to enquire how PEP Kits may be accessed and to note the name of the Kit holder/custodian before a potential exposure occurs.
-We suggest that you write the name of the custodian on an "awareness card" and that you carry the card with you at all times.
+We suggest that you write the name of the custodian on an "awareness card" and that you always carry the card with you.
 In some countries, such as in North America and parts of Europe, post-exposure prophylaxis is not available through the UN system since it can be obtained in the emergency room of any hospital.

 UN Personnel are expected to use all precautionary measures to avoid any possible exposure to HIV.
 PEP Kits are intended for use by HIV-negative persons in the event of accidental exposure to HIV.
 The PEP Kits are available to UN personnel and their immediate dependents who may have been accidentally exposed to HIV, irrespective of the means of exposure.
 Antiretroviral medications are a serious treatment taken under the supervision of a physician for an entire month that may cause various side-effects.